iter8-tools/docs/docs/user-guide/tasks/http.md

 --set runner=job
 ```

-In this example, the `get` and `getAnything` endpoints will have a `qps` of 10, but the `post` endpoint will have a `qps` of 15.

 ***

-Additionally, set parameters will trickle down to the endpoints.
+Further more, set parameters will trickle down to the endpoints.

 ```bash
 iter8 k launch \